bartek/bartek.github.io/pages/food-notes.md

 It's a combination of culinary discoveries as well as tips that are typically applicable to a variety of dishes.

+* 09/26/2023: Never throw a chicken carcass away.
+Use it for stock or gravy, then rid of it.
+Also, I prefer to burn my onion (on the BBQ side burner) for additional unami in the stock.
+* 09/26/2023: Making your own bread is one of life's greatest hacks.
 * 09/07/2023: Always toast your spices.
 * 09/05/2023: TikTok (specifically, [@haileecatalano](https://www.tiktok.com/@haileecatalano?lang=en)) changed how I make pizza sauce.
 Previously would cook pasata with spices, herbs, oil.
 Now, I dump a canned of Kirkland diced tomato into a bowl, add spices (salt, pepper, choice of dry herbs), and a drizzle of honey.
 Mash that up, done!
 Beautiful & bright pizza sauce.
 * 09/05/2023: To make an excellent pomodoro, it can be as simple as butter, onion, and good (canned or fresh) tomatoes.
 The onion poaches in the tomato sauce and the butter adds a creamy flavour & texture.
 Once the onion is translucent it is removed, and the sauce is done (season to your liking)